Noahsok/React-JS-core-principles/README.md

 # Disclaimer

-# **This is a WIP, I am a beginner and this is a way for me to lear React.
-Please keep in mind as this Project grows so will my understanding and skill level. **
+# **This is a WIP, I am a beginner and this is a way for me to learn React.
+Please keep in mind as this Project grows so will my understanding and skill level.**